U.S. Expat WEALTH MANAGEMENT

 Approachable & Academic

-Comprised of Stan Farmer, J.D., CFP®, Keith Poniewaz, PhD, and Syl Michelin, CFA®, Walkner Condon’s international team of financial advisors possesses practical expat experience, supported by refined technical knowledge and bolstered by advanced degrees and designations.
+Comprised of Stan Farmer, J.D., CFP®, Keith Poniewaz, PhD, and Syl Michelin, CFA®, Walkner Condon’s team of U.S. expat-focused financial advisors possesses practical expat experience, supported by refined technical knowledge, and bolstered by advanced degrees and designations.
 While it is one thing to know about all the complexities that come with expatriate status, it is quite another to have actually lived and worked through the myriad challenges of being a cross-border citizen.
 Our team has both, and they are ready to put that expertise to work for you, whether you have lived abroad for years, or you are beginning to contemplate the move to become an American expat.

 Are you an American that’s recently moved abroad?
 Are you thinking about living in a different country?
 There’s a lot of information to know, especially when it comes to your finances and investing.
 Get started with these useful guides.